 Air-driven filters are quite common.
 That’s because they run on the air that the aquarium’s own air pump drives in.
 Normally, an air filter would be located on a panel that’s at one corner of the aquarium.

 So, what are the advantages of air filters, aside from them being quiet?
 Well, an average air filter can be quite small, smaller than the other filter types on this list.
 That makes it a great option for easy integration with a wide number of fish tanks.

 However, it’s not just the size.
 Air filters tend to be rather sturdy and tough thanks to their construction.
 In other words, if you were to own an air filter, it would be some time before you actually have to replace it.

 A canister filter is probably the most modern-looking one on the market.
 Its main body, known as the canister, is significantly larger than it is for any other type of filter.
 And speaking of sizes, a typical canister filter can be as compact as an air filter or as large as three, depending on the fish tank you’re using.

 In terms of performance, canister filters have a complex makeup, which means it will take some time to set them up.
-However, once you have them up and running, you’ll love just how efficient they can be.
+However, once you have them up and running, you’ll love just how efficient and quiet they can be.

 Also known as hangback filters, these models are used quite frequently by fish owners.
 The reason they have the “hangback” nickname is that they’re so easy to set up.
 All they do is hang on the back of an aquarium, for maximum convenience.